SammyJai-Lab/HACKUST-2021/README.md

 ## Our Solution
 ### { Solution Name }

-Our solution to the problem is a IoT node made to collect dining data more percisely and aim to help managers gain more information of the operations of the restaurant.
+Our solution to the problem is an IoT node made to collect dining data more precisely and aim to help managers gain more information about the operations of the restaurant.